-Abigail is the mental health and wellbeing lead, she works closely with Caroline, and the heads of years to identify students who may need support with their wellbeing.
-Abigail identifies the needs of the students and refers them on for appropriate support.
-This could be ‘in house’ via wellbeing sessions run by staff in the sanctuary during tutor time or at other appropriate times in the school day.
+Abigail Speight Abigail is the mental health and wellbeing lead, she works closely with Caroline, and the heads of years to identify students who may need support with their wellbeing.
+Abigail identifies the needs of students and refers them on for appropriate support.
+This could be ‘in house’ via wellbeing sessions run by staff in the Sanctuary during tutor time or at other appropriate times in the school day.
 She may also refer students onto outside agencies such as CAMHS, CHUMS, Bedford Open Door, Aquarius or the school nurse.
-These referrals may also lead onto the EHA process which will be completed with yourselves and Abigail Speight.
+These referrals may also lead onto the EHA process which will be completed with parents and carers and Abigail Speight.

 We recognise that young people do suffer with a variety of wellbeing issues such as exam stress/anxiety, self-harm, depression and other emotional difficulties.
 We aim to meet the ever changing needs of our young people by adapting and increasing the support available to them.

-If you do have any concerns about your child’s wellbeing, would like further information, or would like to complete an Early Help Assessment please do not hesitate to contact Abigail Speight via email email@example.com
+If you do have any concerns regarding your child’s wellbeing or would like to complete an Early Help Assessment (EHA) please do not hesitate to contact Mrs Speight via email at email@example.com